 The New York Civil Liberties Union, the New York affiliate of the American Civil Liberties Union, promotes and defends the fundamental principles and values embodied in the Bill of Rights, U.S. Constitution and New York State Constitution, including freedom of speech and religion, and the right to privacy, equality and due process of law.
 We carry out our mission through public education, advocacy and litigation.

-The Central New York Chapter, founded in 1963, is the official voice of the NYCLU in the region.
-The chapter serves Onondaga, Madison, Oneida, Seneca, Oswego, Cortland and Cayuga counties.
+The Central New York Office, founded in 1963, is the official voice of the NYCLU in the region.
+The office serves Onondaga, Madison, Oneida, Seneca, Oswego, Cortland and Cayuga counties.
 Our office in Syracuse receives daily requests for advice, information, referral and legal assistance.
-A committee of volunteer attorneys works with the chapter director to review and assess requests for legal assistance.
-Other chapter committees pursue projects for membership development, fundraising, outreach and public education.
-We are always looking for people with interests and skills that can increase the effectiveness of our board and chapter committees.
+A committee of volunteer attorneys works with the office director to review and assess requests for legal assistance.
+Other office committees pursue projects for membership development, fundraising, outreach and public education.
+We are always looking for people with interests and skills that can increase the effectiveness of our board and office committees.

 The American system of government is founded on two counterbalancing principles: